 2. Keep detailed records to substantiate any losses resulting from closures or partial closures.
 Should coverage kick in, documenting the amount of your business's loss will be crucial.
 Rather than reconstruct those records after the fact, do so now, on a contemporaneous basis.
 These records might also be important should governmental entities adopt programs to address the significant losses being suffered by the nation's businesses.

 Howard Merten is Managing Partner at Partridge Snow & Hahn LLP.
-For current information and resources, visit Partridge Snow & Hahn LLP's COVID-19 Advisory Group page.
 Date Created March 20, 2020